What are the most common injection moulding materials and their properties?

 Injection moulding is a common method of manufacturing thermoplastic.
-Material selection is difficult while there are lots of common plastics we can use as Injection molding plastic.
+Material selection is difficult while there are lots of common plastics we can use as Injection moulding plastic.
 Thermoplastic is a material that is usually a plastic polymer.
 This means once it’s melted, it can be reused by remelting, reshaping, and refreezing.

 There is a wide range of plastic injection moulding materials, all serving different purposes.